 Jacob Francis Mudenda is a Zimbabwean politician who is a member of the Zanu-PF party.
-He was elected to be the Speaker of Parliament after the 31st July 2013 elections in which his party, the Zimbabwe African National Union Patriotic Front (ZANU PF), then led by Robert Mugabe, is said to have won resoundingly despite reports that the elections were marred by irregularities.
-His political career was reported not to be constant.
+He is the Speaker of Parliament after the 31st July 2018 elections in which his party, the Zimbabwe African National Union Patriotic Front (ZANU PF), led by Emmerson Mnangagwa, is said to have won resoundingly despite reports that the elections were marred by irregularities.

 Jacob Francis Mudenda was born in 1949.He is a lawyer by profession and is a former English teacher.

 Mudenda holds the following qualifications:

 - Bachelor of Arts Degree, majoring in Education and English (University of South Africa)

 - Bachelor of Laws Honours Degree (University of Zimbabwe UZ)

 - Post Graduate Diploma in Labour Law - PGDL (UZ)